 Setting Object Access Permission

-COS allows you to set access permissions for objects, and this setting has a higher priority than that for buckets.
+COS allows you to configure access permissions for objects, which have a higher priority than that for buckets.

-The object access permission is valid only when an access attempt is made to the default domain name.
-For any access attempt made to a CDN-accelerated or custom domain name, the bucket access permission will prevail.
+- The access permission for an object is valid only when the user accesses said object via the default domain name.
+When access is made via a CDN acceleration endpoint domain name or custom domain name, the bucket access permission takes priority.

-- Log in to the COS Console and select Bucket List on the left sidebar to enter the bucket list page.
-Click the bucket of the object for which you want to modify access permission (such as example) to enter the bucket.
+- Log in to the COS Console and click Bucket List on the left sidebar to enter the bucket list page.